When my brother was five, he picked up a stone from the garden and threw it at an old lady, our neighbour. My mother was aghast!

 For the last few months, Nivedita has been counselling her almost five-year-old not to hit his friends in the school bus.

-For a long term, although painfully slow progression, bullies need to be handled with care.
-They need to be communicated with in isolation.
+For the long term, although painfully slow progression, bullies need to be handled with care.
+They need to be communicated within isolation.
 For this, a lot of patience is required.
 You need to wait for results and not expect an overnight change in your aggressive child.

 Love and patience are precious tools for parents.
 Don’t you think they should be employed wisely?